fredcallaway/js-roku-turk/README.md

 ### The platform: Heroku
 Herkou is a cloud application platform with a generous free tier.
 Sign up [here](https://signup.heroku.com/).
 Then follow the setup instructions [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up). **Don't continue to the next page!**

+**WARNING:** Everything below this will probably not work.

-Now we can create a Heroku app based on the example experiment in this repo
+Now we can create a Heroku app based on the example experiment in this repo.

     cd experiment
+    git init
+    heroku git:remote -a nameless-thicket-61593
+    npm install
+    git add .
+    git commit -am 'initial commit'
+    git push heroku master
-    herkou create
+    heroku create js-roku-turk
     git push heroku master
     heroku ps:scale web=1
     heroku open